 Voluntary Customer Clean Energy Programs My Clean Energy Customers may reduce their electricity-related carbon footprint by purchasing Renewable Energy Credits (RECs) from qualifying renewable energy facilities.
 Renewable Natural Gas Customers may reduce their natural gas-related carbon footprint by purchasing Renewable Natural Gas (RNG) blocks.
+Each RNG block is comprised of 1.5 Renewable Thermal Certificates (RTCDs).
 This option combines the environmental attributes of renewable energy with the reliability of natural gas to meet the needs of our customers.
 Solar Select Offered to our commercial and industrial customers, the Solar Select program provides the opportunity to acquire the benefit of solar electricity and the associated RECs with no additional costs.
 This program is powered by a large solar array located in central Washington.
 Onsite Generation Resources, tools and net metering services offered to customers for onsite renewable energy projects.
 From initial evaluation, locating experienced installers and getting connected to our grid, Avista actively supports solar and other types of customer onsite renewable energy generation.